sandwizard/traveling-salesman-console-ver/README.md

 # traveling-salesman-console-ver
-an algorith to solve traveling salesman for a completegraph in polynomial time note >would be helpful if some one could confirm
+an algorith to solve traveling salesman for a completegraph in polynomial time note >would be helpful if someone could confirm